-6 How to Report an Alleged Breach of Planning Control
+6: How to Report an Alleged Breach of Planning Control

 - 6.1 The Council consider in excess of 300 planning enforcement complaints per year.
 In order to enable us to deal with your complaint as promptly as possible, it is important that you provide us with as much information as you can.
 Information that will assist us in dealing with your complaint includes: - A full and accurate description or address for the site in question; - A detailed description of the activities taking place that are cause for concern; - Names, addresses and telephone numbers of those persons responsible for the alleged breach (if known) or land owner's details; - The date and time when the alleged breach took place; - Details of how the alleged breach impacts your amenity/amenity of the area. - Any other information or evidence that may assist our investigation; - Your name, address, email address and contact telephone number.
-Anonymous complaints will not usually be investigated unless it relates to a matter of public safety. - 6.2 Complaints regarding alleged breaches of planning control will be accepted either; - By Email to pabc@broxtowe.gov.uk - By letter addressed to: Planning Enforcement, Broxtowe Borough Council, Council Offices, Foster Avenue, Beeston, Nottingham, NG9 1AB - By telephone: Main switchboard number 0115 9177777 ask for Planning Enforcement. - In Person at the Council Offices, Foster Avenue, Beeston, Nottingham, NG9 1AB.
-It may not always be possible to see an enforcement officer without prior appointment but details of your complaint may be left with reception staff, or with a duty planning officer if available.

-- 6.3 In some cases the complainant will be asked to provide evidence which may be relied upon in order to take action.
+Anonymous complaints will be considered on a case by case basis. - 6.2 Complaints regarding alleged breaches of planning control will be accepted either: - By Email to pabc@broxtowe.gov.uk - By letter addressed to: Planning Enforcement, Broxtowe Borough Council, Council Offices, Foster Avenue, Beeston, Nottingham, NG9 1AB - By telephone: Main switchboard number 0115 9177777 ask for Planning Enforcement. - In Person at the Council Offices, Foster Avenue, Beeston, Nottingham, NG9 1AB.
+It may not always be possible to see an enforcement officer without prior appointment but details of your complaint may be left with reception staff, or with a duty planning officer if available. - 6.3 Officers will always endeavour to gain sufficient evidence without reliance upon the complainant, however in some cases where this is not possible, the complainant will be asked to provide evidence which may be relied upon in order to take action.
 In such circumstances, you will need to consider whether you are prepared to assist the Council by collecting evidence and potentially acting as witness at an appeal or in Court.
 The Council's Planning Enforcement Officer will explain what may be required in these cases.
-You may be asked to keep a log of your observations of the relevant activities noting, times, dates, names, addresses and details of any vehicles involved. - Anonymous complaints will not usually be investigated unless relating to a matter of public safety.
-Complainants who do not wish to provide their personal details should in the first instance contact their local Ward Member or their parish Council who may then raise the concerns on their behalf.
+You may be asked to keep a log of your observations of the relevant activities noting, times, dates, names, addresses and details of any vehicles involved. - 6.4 Anonymous complaints - These will be dealt with on a case by case basis.
+Officers will however take steps to encourage complainants who do not wish to provide their details by providing assurances regarding the confidentiality of details provided and/ or by referring complainants to their local Ward Member or Parish/Town Council who may then raise the concerns on their behalf.
 Personal details will be kept confidential at all times, unless required to disclose as part of court proceedings. - 6.5 Vexatious, malicious or repetitive complaints - that do not have any substantive planning reasons for the complaint will not be investigated.

-7 What Can You Expect If You Report An Alleged Breach Of Planning Control?
+7: What can you expect if you Report an Alleged Breach of Planning Control?